 But, don’t copy.

 Where others have found success, you might not.
-But it is good to know that someone else has encoutered the same problems as you have and how they dealt
+But it is good to know that someone else has encountered the same problems as you have and how they dealt

 One of the good or bad things(depends how you look at it) with our industry is the lack of standards.
-And that leads to numorous interpretations of the same things.
+And that leads to numerous interpretations of the same things.

 War stories are a good help to make you reach your decision by putting things in perspective.